-Students required to take remedial courses must follow the UACCM Student Success Plan.
+- Students required to take remedial courses must follow the UACCM Student Success Plan. - Take classes when first offered as some classes are only offered certain semesters.

-• Take classes when first offered as some classes are only offered certain semesters.
+- Residential repair technician

-- Residential repair technicians
+- Commercial refrigeration technician

-- Refrigeration and maintenance technicians in manufacturing or industrial plants and hospitals
+- Energy auditor

-- Commercial refrigeration
+- Controller

-- Energy auditors and controllers
+- Refrigeration and maintenance technician in manufacturing or industrial plants and hospitals